 Shutterfly photo cards

 Shutterfly’s card prices vary depending on volume and cardstock choice.
-Up to 50 5 x 7-inch flat cards on Standard Smooth cardstock cost $1.99 each, including a blank envelope.
-55 cards would be $1.89 each, and 100 would be $1.79 each.
-The Signature Smooth cardstock adds 60 cents per card, and the Pearl Shimmer cardstock is an additional $1.09 each.
-Adding a printed return address to the envelope costs 29 cents each.
+Up to 50 5 x 7-inch flat cards on Standard Smooth cardstock cost $2.09 each;60 cards would be $1.99 each, and 100 would be $1.89 each.
+The Signature Smooth cardstock adds 70 cents per card, and the Pearl Shimmer cardstock is an additional 99 cents each.
+All cards include blank envelopes.
+Adding printed return and recipients’ address to the envelope costs 39 cents each.
 The cost of having Shutterfly mail the cards for you (including postage) is 99 cents each.

 Shutterfly review: Software

 I enjoyed working in Shutterfly’s book and calendar interfaces.
-In fact, it’s the one competitor that comes closest to Mixbook’s and Printique’s power and versatility.
-And then there’s the problem with the card interface.
+In fact, it comes close to Mixbook’s and Printique’s power and versatility.
+But then there’s the problem with the card interface.
 Shutterfly’s cards are rigid designs with few changeable elements, and the card software has almost no features or tools.
 Shutterfly’s software has some distance to go before it will ever be a real competitor to Mixbook or Printique.

 In addition to the rigid designs of the card templates, the card software has almost no features or tools.
 The only thing the software would allow me to do on the front of the card was place my photos (which were constrained to the proportions of the picture placeholders), use the minimal photo editing tools, and add my event information in the text area.
 The card's text options are basic: font, size, alignment, and a limited selection of colors.
 The back of the card is slightly more flexible, with optional layouts and a small selection of solid color backgrounds.